The forecourt of Paris City Hall is transformed into an urban forest, with the first trees planted!

 How will this project affect activities and events on the square?

 The parvis de l'Hôtel de Ville is an important gathering place, particularly for events such as Paris Plages and the commemorations of the Liberation of Paris.
-The center of the parvis will remain unobstructed, enabling major events to continue to be held there, although the space will be slightly reduced to accommodate the new landscaping.
-The Christmas market, however, will have to be relocated, due to limited space for facilities such as toboggan runs and climbing towers.
-The Place de la Concorde will undoubtedly be the place to look for the Paris 2024 Christmas Village.
+The center of the forecourt will remain unobstructed, enabling us to continue hosting major events, although the space will be slightly reduced to accommodate the new planted landscaping.

 What technical constraints have been taken into account?